harmslab/pytc/docs/source/writing_new_models.rst

     class NumProtons(global_models.GlobalConnector):

         param_guesses = {"dH_intrinsic":0.1,"num_H",0.1}
+        required_data = ["ionization_enthalpy"]

         def dH(self,experiment):

             return self.dH_intrinsic + self.num_H*experiment.ionization_enthalpy

-The new class does two things.
+The new class does three things.
  + It defines an attribute called :code:`param_guesses` that defines the fittable parameters and reasonable guesses for those parameters.
+ + It defines an attribute called :code:`required_data` that defines attributes of :code:`experiment` that must be set for the connector to work.
  + It defines a method called :code:`dH` which spits out the enthalpy for a given :code:`experiment`.
 Notice that :code:`dH` uses both parameters defined in :code:`param_guesses`: :code:`self.dH_intrinsic` and :code:`self.num_H`.
 It gets the ionization enthalpy for a given experiment from the :code:`experiment` object it takes as an argument.

-The general requirements for these `GlobalConnector` requirements are
+The general requirements for these `GlobalConnector` requirements are:
-straightforward:

  + It must be a subclass of :code:`GlobalConnector`.
  + It must define :code:`param_guesses` in the class namespace (i.e. at the top of the class definition.)
 This should have reasonable guesses for the parameters.
+ + It must define :code:`required_data` in the class namespace (i.e. at the top of the class definition.)
+These are strings that name the attributes of :code:`experiment` that are required to do the calculation.
  + It must define output methods (like :code:`dH`) that:
      + take only :code:`self` and :code:`experiment` as arguments.
      + use the parameters specified in :code:`param_guesses` as attributes of :code:`self` (e.g. :code:`self.dH_intrinsic` above).
      + access any required information about the experiment from the :code:`experiment` object.
- + There is no limit to the number of parameters or output methods.
+ + There is no limit to the number of parameters, required data, or output methods.

 Link fit parameters to the object